Lauraindabur/NearBeats/README.md

 **NearBeats** is a proposed web-based platform that aims to offer a fairer space for these musicians to be recognized.
 Instead of relying solely on popularity metrics, the platform provides music recommendations that are more diverse, giving all artists an equal chance to be heard.
 </div>

+**Instructions to run it:**
+1. Download our web app code.
+2. In console, in our carpet Open a console and navigate to the NearBeats folder.
+3. Run the following command:
+   ``
+   pip install -r requirements.txt python manage.py runserver
+   ``
+5. Open your browser and go to: http://127.0.0.1:8000